CodingDog67/Dockering-around/README.md

 stop and delete all containers and the default network, -v flag to also delete all volumes
     docker-compose down (-v)

+force a rebuild of images with
+    docker-compose --build

+all options with docker-compose up --help
 </details>

 ## Side Notes